JhumanJ/COMP204P-Systems-Engineering/README.md

 # COMP204P Systems Engineering

-The project website for UCL COMP204P Team 35.
+This is the project website of UCL COMP204P Team 35.

+To see the website, just open the file index.html

 ##Team Members